This article is part of a larger series on How to Do Payroll.

 Arizona is a typical state when it comes to processing payroll.
 It follows federal guidelines with a few exceptions.
 Some of these exceptions are listed below.

 - Arizona has a progressive state income tax that depends on your employee’s income.
 You will need to withhold these state taxes in addition to federal taxes.
 The size of your company determines when you are required to remit.

 - Arizona is a no-fault state when it comes to paying workers’ compensation.

 - Arizona has more stringent laws than the federal government when it comes to how often employees should be paid and when they should receive their final paycheck.

 Step 1: Set up your business as an employer.
 At the federal level, you need your Employer Identification Number (EIN) and an account in the Electronic Federal Tax Payment System (EFTPS).

 Step 3.
 Set up your payroll process.
-You’ll need to set up payroll and set a pay schedule, determine how you plan to pay employees, how you’ll process taxes and deductions, etc. You can do payroll yourself, use an Excel payroll template, or choose a payroll service.
+You’ll need to set up payroll and a pay schedule and determine how you plan to pay employees and process taxes and deductions, etc. You can do payroll yourself, use an Excel payroll template, or choose a payroll service.
 Each option comes with advantages and disadvantages.

 Step 4: Collect employee payroll forms.
 The best time to collect payroll forms is during onboarding.
 Payroll forms include W-4, I-9, and Direct Deposit information.
 Arizona also requires you to submit form A-4.